Quantinar: a blockchain p2p ecosystem for honest scientific research: Why Quantinar?

-Nevertheless, the previously cited platforms have a centralized infrastructure usually controlled by a private institution which interests do not necessarily align with the community they represent.
+Nevertheless, the previously cited platforms have a centralized infrastructure usually controlled by a private institution whose interests do not necessarily align with the community they represent.
 On top, the data storage is often centralized via a cloud solution such as AWS or Google Cloud and the institution can revoke that access at any time.
 Finally, Open science cannot free itself from the need for quality control of information via the peer review process.
-While the literature provides multiple proposals around Open peer review \cite{Ross-Hellauer:2017} (see section \ref{sec:opr}) and nowadays, many scholarly journals employ versions of open peer review practice, including BMJ, BMC, Royal Society Open Science, Nature Communications, the PLOS journal, (\citeauthor{PLOS}), there is no solution that engage a scientific community in an open manner where the researcher and his/her ideas are at the center.
+While the literature provides multiple proposals around Open peer review \citep{Ross-Hellauer:2017} (see section \ref{sec:opr}) and nowadays, many scholarly journals employ versions of open peer review practice, including BMJ, BMC, Royal Society Open Science, Nature Communications, the \citeauthor{PLOS} journal, no solution engages a scientific community in an open manner where the researcher and his/her ideas are at the center.

 As we have outlined in the previous sections, independent solutions addressing specific issues exist.
-Our goal is to integrate those ideas into a single platform, namely Quantinar, that should set a new standard for scholarly publications thanks to a vertical integration of article, code and data to allow and verify research reproducibility, a fair and transparent open peer review process, a full control for the researcher over his publications.
+Our goal is to integrate those ideas into a single platform, namely Quantinar, that should set a new standard for scholarly publications thanks to vertical integration of article, code, and data to allow and verify research reproducibility, a fair and transparent open peer review process, full control for the researcher over his publications.